Why we like it

 - The Otemachi district surrounding the hotel is fast becoming one of the city’s most popular dining destinations

 About Aman Tokyo

 Otemachi, the district surrounding the hotel, is an up and coming area that's famous for gastronomy.
-Aman Tokyo's restaurant is no exception: restaurant by aman offers a menu comprised of almost no Japanese cuisine, a surprising quirk considering the location.
+Aman Tokyo's four restaurants are no exception: Arva offers a menu comprised of almost no Japanese cuisine, a surprising quirk considering the location.
 Then there's the added bonus of a table with a view - the restaurant overlooks the Imperial Palace Gardens and on a good day, Mount Fuji can be seen in the distance.
 The hotel also affords a host of luxurious facilities to further enhance your experience, such as a wine cellar, cigar lounge and a large Aman spa that covers two floors and houses eight treatment rooms.
-The yoga and pilates studio is ideal for increasing that Zen-like tranquillity further, and the fitness centre includes changing rooms that feature traditional Japanese hot baths.
+The yoga and pilates studio is ideal for increasing that Zen-like tranquillity further, and the fitness centre includes changing rooms that feature traditional Japanese hot baths and a steam room.